Masefati/Hello-World/README.md

 # Hello-World
-hey just new to github & webdesign
+hi. i'm just new to github & webdesign and following the first tutorial